 CCA’s graduate comics program trains students in the creation of comics, graphic novels, and other similar forms of visual storytelling.
 Students come together to support and challenge each other’s craft, all while studying a wide variety of subjects, such as script writing, page layouts, comics history, and publishing strategies.
-Our low-residency structure gives you the freedom to build your creative practice from anywhere while keeping you on track with project deadlines and individualized goals.
+Our low-residency structure gives you the freedom to build your creative practice from anywhere, while keeping you on track with project deadlines and individualized goals.

 Our program focuses on three aspects of the creative process: the history and culture of the medium, the craft of making comics, and the critical analysis of our work.
 Whether we’re creating literary graphic novels or web-based comics, process is as important as the final product.
 You’ll work with faculty mentors, from start to finish, as you capitalize on your individual strengths and build toward a long-form comics project for graduation.

 Connecting with a global audience